enviodev/docs/docs/HyperIndex/Advanced/rpc-sync.md

   ...
 ```

 Once configured, all RPC requests will be routed through eRPC, which will manage caching, failover, auto-batching, rate-limiting, auto-discovery of node providers, and more behind the scenes, providing a more resilient and efficient indexing solution as opposed to using a single RPC source.
-Using HyperSync will still perform indexing faster as opposed to RPC based solutions.
+Using HyperSync will still perform indexing faster as opposed to RPC-based solutions.